lalawila/dify/README.md

 ## License

-This repository is available under the [Dify Open Source License](LICENSE).
+This repository is available under the [QiyeGPT Open Source License](LICENSE).